SwiftGL/swiftgl.github.io/learn/01-install-software.md

 ---
 # Install software

 Before we start having fun let's make sure your development computer has the required software.
-There's only four things needed and you probably already have three covered.
+There's only five things needed and you probably already have four covered.

 ## OpenGL

 You'll need hardware and a device driver capable of OpenGL 3.3.
 If your video hardware was made after 2010 then you're probably fine.
 On Mac you'll get driver updates with the normal OS updates.
 Ubuntu distributes open source device drivers with their OS but you also have the option to install different, possibly better, proprietary drivers.

 There's nothing for you to do here.
 However, in some rare cases you may run into problems because your video device driver is old or buggy.
 Just remember that programming OpenGL is programming direct to the device driver in case something weird comes up.

+## Text editor

+We won't be using an IDE or Xcode.
+Use any text editor you're comfortable with.
+It only needs to support 7-bit ASCII.
+Ideally, your text editor makes it easy to work on multiple files, supports UTF-8, and can syntax-highlight Swift, but none of that is a requirement.

 ## Git